applanga/applanga_flutter/README.md

 ##### NOTE: Screenshots collect the values of strings on screen using server side OCR, so will not be 100% accurate in some cases.

+#### Automating screenshot upload

+By using tests and a test runner like flutter_driver you can automate the taking and uploading of screenshotd from your apps.
+In the example project, in the test_driver folder you can see how we setup an automatic screenshot.